 The crunch beneath the boot

-The cool fresh smell The sparkle of the new fallen flakes in the lamplight
+The cool fresh smell The sparkle of the newly fallen flakes in the lamplight

 The sounds of the night were muffled by the large tufts of white, floating gently to the earth.